-What happens when you eat healthy for 28 days?
+What happens to your body when you eat healthy?

 What we eat can affect all the processes in the body, including cell regeneration, inflammation, digestion and sleep.
 So it’s no surprise that after even as little as 28 days of eating well you can expect to not only look better, but feel a whole lot better, too.

 Maintaining a healthy diet is vital in order to supply your body with the nutrients it needs to function at its best.
 Eating more fruits and vegetables, whole grains, lean protein, healthy fats, and drinking water, while reducing the intake of processed and packaged food, salt, saturated fat, and added sugar can help your body get the nutrients it needs.
 In addition to what you eat, how you eat is also an important factor in eating well.
 Healthy habits such as regular meals and taking time to enjoy and savour your food can make a difference in your overall health and wellbeing, rather than consuming food hastily at your desk or on the go.

 By changing both your eating habits and food choices, you can significantly improve your health, physical appearance, and mood.
 The WeightWatchers® Points Program, which is backed by scientific research, can be an excellent resource for achieving your goals.

 What happens to your body after 1 day?